H-Series Workflow¶

 where \(N_{1q}\) is the number of 1-qubit gates, \(N_{2q}\) is the number of native 2-qubit gates, \(N_m\) is the number of state preparation and measurement operations in a circuit, including the initial implicit state preparation and any intermediate and final measurements and state resets, and \(C\) is the shot count.

-Data from jobs submitted are kept on the user portal for 40 days.
+Data from jobs are retained in the nexus user portal indefinitely.
 The data retention window is the same across all targets: quantum computers, emulators, and syntax checkers.
 To prevent unintentional loss of data, the recommended best practice is to retrieve and save job data as soon as jobs are completed.